halilozercan/halilozercan.github.io/about.markdown

 permalink: /about/
 ---

-Android Engineer at Opsgenie, Atlassian.
+Android Text at Google.

-I like to hack things, try new frameworks, learn interesting concepts.
+I ❤️ Jetpack Compose